 Click on the map below to review Revitalization Impact Areas in Illinois.

-Along with HUD and DCEO designations, the market factors listed below, or revitalization indicators, are evaluated at the census tract-level in comparison to their corresponding set-aside averages and extremes (25th or 75th percentiles).
-The presence of an “extreme” rate in one or more of any of these factors as well as the presence of HUD and DCEO designations determine whether census tracts demonstrate an opportunity for high or moderate revitalization impact.
+Along with HUD designations, the market factors listed below, or revitalization indicators, are evaluated at the census tract-level in comparison to their corresponding set-aside averages and extremes (25th or 75th percentiles).
+The presence of an “extreme” rate in one or more of any of these factors as well as the presence of HUD designations determine whether census tracts demonstrate an opportunity for high or moderate revitalization impact.

 - Poverty rate (family)